blackhat115/graphiactf/README.md

 2. Reservation (UPFRONT)
 3. Elasticity -  Scheduling services of resources )
 4. Track and manage ( analyze the traffic and resources and manage them )

+CHANGE INSTANCE TYPE TO t2.2xlarge FOR FASTER PERFROMANCE